XpiritBV/BuildingModernWebApplicationsWorkshop/docs/Lab13-Security.md

 Remove the connection string value from `appsettings.json`.

-Run your web API separately by clicking `Debug, Start new instance` from the right-click context menu of the project.
+Run your Web API separately by clicking `Debug, Start new instance` from the right-click context menu of the project.
 Add a breakpoint in the ConfigureServices method and check whether the connection string is read correctly.
 If all is well, run the composition locally.

 ## <a name='usersecrets'></a> Using User Secrets